sirosiro/simple-functions-scheduler/README.md

 The purpose of this project is to provide a simplified scheduling functions without the use of any standard library of the C language.

 ## Requirement
-The SFS library are not depend to any platform and any compiler but the sample programs require the MinGW environment.
+The SFS library does not depend on any platform and any compiler.
+But the sample programs require the MinGW environment.

 ## Usage
  make